jays-codes/ud-springboot3-spring6/README.md

 Jay's proj repo for Springboot 3 and Spring Framework 6 training (conducted by R.Karanam - udemy) (from latest).
 List below ARE NOT NOTES.
 They are topics covered as of latest.

 pre-built proj: 02-rest-api-mysql
+- setup MySQL in Amazon RDS, uploaded app to EBS
 - SpringBoot REST API w/ MySQL DB on Docker

 pre-built proj: hello-world-java (DOCKER demo)